adamsullovey/nextjs-nextauth-dynamodb/README.md

 yarn netlify build
 ```

 2. Set up a Netlify app with the same environment variables that are in your `.env`, but with values set to run at your Netlify app's URL.
-You can safe some work by setting up a second Twitter app with different credentials for this.
+Twitter's Callback URL option accepts multiple URLs, remember to add a new URL for your netlify app (eg https://random-words-6232dc.netlify.app/api/auth/callback/twitter)
 3. Assuming you have linked your folder to Netlify deploy with:

 ```sh